 Meet the team

 We have a team in both Belgium and in Kenya who volunteer on a daily basis to carry the mission of Seed Of Love forward.
 Thanks to this cooperation with the local Kenyans, great achievements have been made possible.
 Our projects flourish thanks to everyone's hard work and dedication to bring about positive change in the lives of vulnerable children and their communities.
-None of this would have been possible without the close cooperation with the Evangelical Community "De Zaaier" in Belgium who support us in our projects.
+None of this would have been possible without the close cooperation with the Evangelical Community "De Zaaier" in Belgium who support us in our projects, as well as the community of Hasselt.
 Besides our board in Belgium and Kenya, we have many other volunteers who lend us a hand during events.

 Rose Wambui Ngere

 Terry Wambui Ngugi